 Back up your DNS settings

 Before changing your DNS settings, it might be an idea to note down your existing settings and store them somewhere safe, so you can easily reset them should you need to.
 I can’t actually think of a reason why you might need to do this, but it is probably a sensible precaution anyway.

 What settings should I use?

 If you are changing your DNS settings to something in particular, then you should already know the settings you require (for example a SmartDNS provider will tell you the settings you need in order to muse its service).

 If you are changing DNS settings for a more general reason, then you can use a public DNS server such as those run by Google Public DNS, Open DNS or Comodo Secure DNS.
 Google DNS, in particular, can be useful for quick-and-dirty solutions, as its settings (DNS server addresses) are very easy to remember (126.96.36.199 and 188.8.131.52).

 Google, however, is Google.
 And it will spy on your DNS requests in order to track what you get up to on the internet in order to target you with ads.

 Graffiti in Istanbul encouraging the use of Google Public DNS as an anti-censorship tactic during the government’s 2014 crackdown on Twitter and YouTube

-An alternative to the US-based commercial providers listed above is OpenNC, a non-profit, decentralised, open, uncensored and democratic DNS provider.
+If you are at all interested in privacy, then a much better option to Google and the other US-based commercial providers listed above is OpenNC.
+This is a non-profit, decentralized, open, uncensored and democratic DNS provider.
 Designed to take back power from governments and corporations, OpenNIC is run by volunteers, and provides a completely unfiltered DNS resolution service, with DNS servers located all across the world.